SirLich/gd-explorer/readme.md

 Audio Preview currently supports .wav, .ogg, but all supported godot types will be supported soon.

-Controls include: Pause, play, restart, paning, looping, and a spectrum analyzer.
+Controls include: Pause, play, restart, paning, looping, and a spectrum analyzer (note: Requires adding the filter to the main bus)

 # Text Preview